OlhaMaslova/disaster-response-pipeline/README.md

 ## Final Result:

-Build a web app that will prompt users to enter a message and return corresponding category predictions based on the ML pipeline.
+Web app that prompts users to enter a message and returns corresponding category predictions based on the ML pipeline.

+## Files in the repository:

+app
+| - templates
+| |- master.html # main page of web app
+| |- go.html # classification result page of web app
+| |- about.html # about page of the project
+|- run.py # Flask file that runs app
+data
+|- disaster_categories.csv # data to process
+|- disaster_messages.csv # data to process
+|- process_data.py
+|- DisasterResponse.db # database to save clean data to
+models
+|- train_classifier.py
+|- classifier.pkl # saved model
+README.md

 ## Instructions: